 Even if you want to use a sail, so what?
 Crack on.
 Just make sure the fact is mentioned at the end.

-For my part I paddled solo and for the most part was self-supported - though Pascale my girlfriend joined me for two one-week slots during the trip.
+For my part I paddled solo and for the most part was self-supported - though Pascale my girlfriend came to visit twice (for a few days each time) during the trip.
 It was nice to have the company but it also gave me a little more flexibility in that I could push my route in bad weather knowing that if I landed in a more inhospitable spot then 'International Rescue' would come along to bail me out.
 It also meant that I had to spend less time off the water sourcing food, accommodation and other such daily admin.
 But on the down side it also made the days a little more 'sterile'.
 I would meet fewer interesting people and the whole thing became little less of an adventure and more like a series of linked day paddles scratching miles.

 There is a balance to be set, a choice to be made between chatting to every person you meet, visiting every bay on the way or just chasing headlands to keep the number of days to a minimum.
 Neither is right or wrong, just the method for different people to achieve their goals.